jimmc414/promethean_patterns/docs/research/findings/phase_one.md

 ### The "ULTRATHINK" Framework: Beyond a Simple Guide

 The Gang of Four's *Design Patterns* book was successful because it provided a shared vocabulary and solutions to common problems in a specific paradigm (Object-Oriented Programming).
-We must do the same for the **LLM-as-a-Component** paradigm.
+This project aims to do the same for the **LLM-as-a-Component** paradigm.

-Our guide cannot be a static PDF.
+This guide cannot be a static PDF.
 It must be a **living system** composed of three interconnected parts:

 1.  **The Philosophy (The "Why"):** The core principles that underpin the entire methodology.
 2.  **The Pattern Catalog (The "What"):** A formal, structured catalog of individual patterns.